Editorial cover art for California Gold Nutrition LactoBif 5

 The listing also advises protecting the product from heat, light, and moisture and not using it if the blister material is punctured or missing.
 That matters with probiotics, where storage and packaging can be part of the quality picture.

-If you are comparing labels across brands, our guides on how to compare probiotic products and how to read a supplement label are the best next reads.
+If you are comparing labels across brands, our guides on how to compare probiotic products, how to read a supplement label, and the Probiotic Shelf-Life and Storage Guide are the best next reads.

 What this product is really implying